 1. Prioritize your Events & Conversions

-Be more decisive when it comes to which events you’ll be tracking and optimizing your ad campaigns for, since there’s only 8 pixel events to choose from.
+Be more decisive when it comes to which events you’ll be tracking and optimizing your ad campaigns for.
+Since there are only 8-pixel events to choose from.
 It’s time to decide which are most important, and which will provide the biggest benefit.

 2. Straighten out your domains